JuliaMersing/Login-SignUp-Forms/README.md

 ![img_3.png](images/projectDirectory.png)

-Now, import a Login form from tailwind in App, and then start to export components that is going to be reused.
+Now, import a Login form from tailwind in App, there is plenty of examples in this page.
+After that, export those components that are going to be reused.
+I use React and typescript to build them.

 ## Setting up the Redux Store